ArfaSaif/Computer-Graphics/README.md

 ![image](https://user-images.githubusercontent.com/48233453/151075573-bc1bd445-6516-494f-8d2d-7580b3c677b6.png)
 Therefore, an HDR image is encoded in a format that allows the largest range of values, e.g. floating-point values stored with 32 bits per color channel.
+HDR stands for High Dynamic Range and refers to the contrast or color range between the lightest and darkest tones in an image